Elessog/Compil/README.md

-READ ME  COMPILATEUR EBNF
+READ ME  COMPILER EBNF
 =========================

-This code is a little project made for a compilator course
+This code is a little project made for a compilation course

 1°) Write an EBNF file